Opinion | Joe Biden and the struggle for American Catholicism

 The conflict — called a “functional schism” by the Catholic writer Michael Sean Winters — encompasses more than a half-century of Catholic history.
 Biden embodies the Catholicism of the Second Vatican Council of the 1960s, a period when the American Catholic imagination was shaped by the “two Johns,” in the writer Garry Wills’s evocative phrase, Pope John XXIII and John F. Kennedy.

-Although opposition to abortion has been central to the church’s political engagement since the growth of the abortion-rights movement and the Supreme Court’s Roe v.
+Although opposition to abortion has been central to the church’s political engagement since the growth of the abortion rights movement and the Supreme Court’s Roe v.
 Wade decision in 1973, its public statements on social justice, economics, and war and peace had strong progressive leanings through most of the 1980s.

 But a more conservative leadership appointed by Popes John Paul II and Benedict XVI coincided with a Reagan-era push by intellectuals and activists on the church’s right to ally with the White evangelical political movement in opposition to abortion and advances in LGBTQ rights.
 The effect was to play down the church’s social justice teachings and to create what Cathleen Kaveny, a Boston College theologian, called “an American fusion of Catholicism with certain conservative and nationalist forms of evangelical Protestantism.”